abstractmachines/dotfiles/README.md

 ## TODO List aliases
+- [x] Be able to skip all scripts except symlinks.

-- [ ] nvm set default. nvm ls. npm list.
+- [ ] nvm install a version that is not there for "nvm use"

 - [ ] PR: git autocomplete CLI